-Wondering where to eat Halal sushi in Tokyo?
-Curated below is a list of 3 Halal sushi restaurants in Tokyo, where you can bring your family and friends and share delicious food and great memories.
+Wondering where to eat halal sushi in Tokyo?
+Curated below is a list of 3 certified halal sushi restaurants in Tokyo, and one with a halal menu, where you can bring your family and friends and share delicious food and great memories.
 And if you're in the mood for some succulent wagyu beef, check out these 5 Halal Wagyu Restaurants in Tokyo to satisfy your cravings.

 Here are a few great spots where you can enjoy Mustlim-friendly sushi in Tokyo!

 A great place to start is Asakusa Sushi-ken.
 It was the first certified halal sushi restaurant in Tokyo and only uses the freshest ingredients, all of which are prepared to halal standards.
 Instead of using mirin (a type of cooking sake) to make sushi rice, vinegar is used, a substitution which is equally flavorful.
 They have an extensive menu of sushi, which includes side dishes such as chawanmushi (savory egg custard) and miso soup.
 Their lunch menu changes daily, offering a variety of sushi dishes to their guests, and they also have an omakase (meaning “I’ll leave it up to you”) course of 20 items.
 Asakusa Sushi-ken’s menu has also expanded beyond sushi, and they offer familiar Japanese dishes such as donburi and tempura sets.

 Update (March 23, 2020): Halal Cafe & Sushi Akasaka Saryo Ouka is now closed.